How long is a half marathon anyway?

 Great Manchester Run Half Marathon

 The city’s original and best-loved running event!
-It's a party from start to finish with a high-energy soundtrack and live music.
+In true Mancunian style, it’s a party from start to finish.
 Over 99% of Manchester runners say they’d recommend it to a friend.

 - 13.1 miles road running